AMEND09/AgriMind.ai/DOCUMENTATION.md

         *   Issue resolution and task deletion.
         *   Data import and export functionalities.
         *   Fetching user location and corresponding weather data.
-        *   Control of widget visibility and dynamic layout adjustments.
+        *   Control of widget visibility and dynamic layout adjustments via `DraggableWidgetLayout`.
+        *   Manages the display of modals for various actions (e.g., adding farm data, login, profile settings) and the Gemini chat interface.
-    *   This component renders and coordinates the user interface elements corresponding to the managed state and handlers.
+    *   This component renders and coordinates the user interface elements corresponding to the managed state and handlers, forming the backbone of the user-facing application.

 *   **`components/` (within `src/artifacts/`)**: Contains more specialized, feature-rich React components.
     *   **`CropFilter.tsx`**: A component that allows users to filter a list of farms based on the crop type.
 It dynamically generates filter options from the available crops.